iot-dsa-v2/dslink-java-iothub/README.md

 - Add Direct Method - Create a _DirectMethodNode_, optionally providing a DSA path that it should forward invocations to.

 **Child Nodes**
- - any _DirecMethodNodes_ that have been added.
+ - any _DirectMethodNodes_ that have been added.

 ### DirectMethodNode